 When the Neighbourhood Watch concept was brought into being, it was based on the simple philosophy of "getting together with your neighbours to reduce local crime and disorder to make your neighbourhood a safer and better place to live, work and play".
 With changes in society make-up, and developments in technology, the traditional form of Neighbourhood Watch is a model which has needed updating for some time.

 Neighbourhood Watch is about building community spirit and good relations, bringing together local people with common goals, tackling crime and disorder and keeping an eye out for one another and on each other’s property, working together as the eyes and ears of the neighbourhood, picking up and taking action on anything that could cause concern or worry.
 It is not about being a ‘nosy neighbour’ but about being a good citizen and caring for and supporting your community.

 Residents always have a better understanding of their neighbourhood and recognise unfamiliar occurrences, people or vehicles and hear comments of anything suspicious.
 They do not always appreciate how the police could value this as a missing part of the intelligence jigsaw and a major contribution to improving criminal detection rates, particularly in rural areas.
-NHW schemes are undoubtedly a deterrent and more schemes to support the police would be very welcome.
+Through social media channels and Community Messaging this information can be shared with ease.